-Rate rise chances dim after inflation fall
+Rate rise chances dim as inflation falls

-The chances of an interest rate rise later this year have receded after Consumer Price Inflation fell to 2.4% in April - its lowest level since March 2017.
+The chances of an interest rate rise this year have receded after Consumer Price Inflation fell to 2.4% in April - its lowest level since March 2017.

-The fall from 2.5% in March was partly blamed on the timing of Easter, which meant a seasonal rise in air fares was not included in April this year.
+The fall from 2.5% in March was partly due to the timing of Easter, which meant a seasonal rise in air fares was not included in April this year.

-The figures did show the effect of the sugar tax on soft drinks and juices.

-Analysts say there may not be a rate rise in 2018 as a result.
+The pound fell about half a cent against the dollar after the figures were released before rising to $1.3368.

 "Inflation falling for the third month in a row further dents any hopes of a late-summer rate rise from the Bank of England," said Ben Brettell, senior economist at Hargreaves Lansdown.

-"The Bank's currently thought likely to put rates up in August, but I think we might not see a rate rise for the rest of the year," he said.

-Mike Hardie, head of inflation at the Office for National Statistics (ONS). said: "Inflation continued to slow in April, with air fares making the biggest downward contribution, due to the timing of Easter.
-This was partially offset by the rise in petrol prices."
+Mike Hardie of the Office for National Statistics said the fall in inflation was partially offset by the rise in fuel prices, which are now at their highest level for three-and-a-half years.

 The average price of petrol has risen to 127.22p a litre and diesel to 129.96p following a rapid rise in the cost of oil.